KarelPeeters/Kyanite/notes/Ideas.md

 ## Search

 * first play urgency
 * change cpuct to trust value more when a node has been visited a lot
 * treat repeated positions as draws (this is not really part of a game necessarily, but something extra in zero search)
+* look into the issue of policy being encouraged to diverge in selfplay, and figure out a fix

 ## Selfplay